jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 green: make it pass
 ===================

-* I change the value in the test to make the failing line pass
+* I will make the value in the test to make the failing line pass

   .. code-block:: python